xxblx/webquotes/README.md

     * tag_id - request quotes with given tag_id
     * offset - request quotes not from the beginning, start from `offset` row (default: 0)
     * num - how many quotes request (0-500, default: 100)
-* json with quotes reverse-ordered by datetime (the latest at the beginning), example:
+* json data with quotes is reverse-ordered by datetime (the latest at the beginning).
+It means `offset` allows to request old quotes if more than 500 have been added.

 ```json
 {
   "data": [